-Treatment may be with medicines, with operations or by the use of assisted conception techniques.
+Fertility treatment may be with medicines, with surgical operations, or by the use of assisted conception techniques, such as IVF.

 Fertility treatments can be grouped into three categories:

 - Medicines to improve fertility - these are sometimes used alone but can also be used in addition to assisted conception.